Nathan Peats: 2022

 On 27 May, Peats signed a two-year deal to join Toulouse Olympique.

+In late 2022 after the club was relegated from the Super League, Peats requested a release from his Toulouse Olympique contract to join Huddersfield ahead of the 2023 Super League season.

+2023

+On 20 September, Peats announced he would be retiring from rugby league at the end of the 2023 Super League season.

 International

-On 25 June 2021 he played for the Combined Nations All Stars in their 26–24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England's 2021 Rugby League World Cup preparation.
+On 25 June 2021, he played for the Combined Nations All Stars in their 26–24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England's 2021 Rugby League World Cup preparation.

+Post-playing career

+In December 2024 it was report he had taken the role of Community Development Officer at Tweed Heads Seagulls.